flutter/website/src/docs/cookbook/forms/focus.md

 ## Focus a text field when a button is tapped

-Rather than immediately focusing on a specific text field, you might need to focus on a text field at a later point in time.
+Rather than immediately shifting focus to a specific text field, you might need to give focus to a text field at a later point in time.
-In this example, focus on a
-text field after the user presses a button.
-In the real world, you might also need to focus on a specific text field in response to an API call or a validation error.
+In the real world, you might also need to give focus to a specific text field in response to an API call or a validation error.

-### Directions
+In this example, give focus to a text field after the user presses a button using the following steps:

-  1. Create a `FocusNode`
+  1. Create a `FocusNode`.
-  2. Pass the `FocusNode` to a `TextField`
+  2. Pass the `FocusNode` to a `TextField`.
-  3. Focus the `TextField` when a button is tapped
+  3. Give focus to the `TextField` when a button is tapped.

 ### 1. Create a `FocusNode`

 First, create a
 [`FocusNode`]({{site.api}}/flutter/widgets/FocusNode-class.html).
 Use the `FocusNode` to identify a specific `TextField` in Flutter's "focus tree."
-This allows you to focus the `TextField` in the next steps.
+This allows you to give focus to the `TextField` in the next steps.

 Since focus nodes are long-lived objects, manage the lifecycle using a `State` object.
-To do so, create the `FocusNode` instance inside the `initState()` method of a `State` class, and clean it up inside the `dispose()` method.
+To do so, create the `FocusNode` instance inside the `initState()` method of a `State` class, and clean it up in the `dispose()` method.

 <!-- skip -->
 ```dart